samboy/CaulixtlaFonts/MiscFonts/AnnaFonts/README.md

 AnnaTerm: Slight modification to Fira Mono (0 has slash, not dot, subset)

-minttyrc: minttyrc for Cygwin terminal in Windows
+minttyrc: .minttyrc file for Cygwin terminal in Windows

 The name “Anna” is named after the T470 computer these fonts were made for; the computer is named after the Frozen character (the other